boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

-# Practical Local LLM Performance on an RTX 5060 Ti 16GB
+Practical Local LLM Performance on an RTX 5060 Ti 16GB

-Tests conducted in July 2026.
+Tests conducted in July/August 2026.

 Following my earlier experiments on the MacBook Air M4, I finally decided to add a dedicated GPU to my workstation.